Whimsy Stick

 Does it address prey drive, not just boredom?
 Boredom and unmet prey drive are different problems.
 Most toys solve boredom.
 Almost none solve prey drive — which is what’s actually driving destructive behavior in high-energy dogs.

 Will it hold up to your dog’s intensity?
-The best interactive dog toy cannot break in the first week — safety hazards and teaches vigorous play destroys things.
+A toy that breaks in the first week is a safety hazard and teaches that vigorous play destroys things.
 Durability at your dog’s drive level is non-negotiable.

 Does it have replaceable parts?
 Lures, attachments, and wear surfaces should be swappable.
 You should be buying replacement parts — not a whole new toy every time one component wears out.